hyperledger/fabric/docs/source/commands/peerlifecycle.md

   -E, --endorsement-plugin string      The name of the endorsement plugin to be used for this chaincode -h, --help                           help for checkcommitreadiness
+      --init-required                  Whether the chaincode requires invoking 'init' --inspect                        If inspect is enabled, output additional information to identify discrepancies when an organization's approval is false
-      --init-required                  Whether the chaincode requires invoking 'init' -n, --name string                    Name of the chaincode -O, --output string                  The output format for query results.
+  -n, --name string                    Name of the chaincode -O, --output string                  The output format for query results.
 Default is human-readable plain-text. json is currently the only supported format.
       --peerAddresses stringArray      The addresses of the peers to connect to